robotmay/photographer-io/app/views/pages/terms_of_service.md

 4. To gain unauthorised access to other users' accounts or personal information.
 5. To gain account benefits or affect the photograph rankings through the use of multiple accounts.

-### Responsibility of Visitors and Users
+### Responsibility of Visitors and Members
-The Company has not reviewed, and cannot review, all of the material posted to the Site, and cannot therefore be responsible for that material’s content, use or effects.
-By operating the Site, the Company does not represent or imply that it endorses the material there posted, or that it believes such material to be accurate, useful or non-harmful.
-You are responsible for taking precautions as necessary to protect yourself and your computer systems from viruses, worms, Trojan horses, and other harmful or destructive content.
-The Site may contain content that is offensive, indecent, or otherwise objectionable, as well as content containing technical inaccuracies, typographical mistakes, and other errors.
+The Company has not reviewed, and cannot review, all of the Content posted to the Site, and therefore cannotbe responsible for said Content.
+By operating the Site, the Company does not represent or imply that it endorses the uploaded Content, or that it believes such material to be accurate, useful or non-harmful.
+You are responsible for taking precautions as necessary to protect yourself from viruses, worms, Trojan horses, and other harmful or destructive malware.
+The Site may contain content that is offensive, indecent, or otherwise objectionable, as well as content containing technical inaccuracies, and other errors.

-The Company cannot guarantee that it can monitor content submitted to the Site 24 hours a day, 365 days a year.
-Some objectionable material may appear due to factors beyond our control, but should you (the User) wish to report any violation of our terms then email the details of the violation to support@photographer.io.
+Some objectionable material may appear due to factors beyond our control, but should you (the Member) wish to report any violation of our terms then email the details of the violation to <support@photographer.io>.

 ### Copyright and Content Ownership

 1. The Company claims no intellectual property rights over the Content you submit to the Site.
 All submitted material maintains the license under which you submit it, if any (see [Creative Commons](http://creativecommons.org)).
 By choosing to display your Content publicly, you agree to allow others to view your Content.
 2. The Company respects intellectual property rights.
-Any claim of copyright infringment will be investigated swiftly, and we (the Company) reserve the right to remove any Content found to be an infringment of copyright laws.
-The Company also reserves the right to terminate an account found to be infringing copyright.
+Any claim of copyright infringement will be investigated swiftly, and we reserve the right to remove any Content found to be an infringement of copyright laws.
+We also reserve the right to investigate and terminate an account found to be infringing copyright.
-3. Any alleged copyright infringment must be reported in writing to support@photographer.io with sufficient detail and evidence to allow the Company to respond quickly and accurately.
+3. Any alleged copyright infringement must be reported to <support@photographer.io> with sufficient detail and evidence to allow the Company to respond quickly and accurately.
 4. We (the Company) are not responsible for any legal fees or damages related to a copyright claim, nor may we be held responsible for any infringing content submitted to the Site.
 5. Content on the Site is stored within the European Union ("EU"), and is therefore subject to EU law and regulations.